maxh/maxheinritz.com/_essays/react-json-pretty-print.md

 }
 ```

 This works great, except that the qid values are not links.
-I like to be able to click on e.g. the `billToOrgQid` value above and open the relevant org entity on another tab.
+I like to be able to click on e.g. the `shipperOrg` value above and open the relevant org entity on another tab.
 The `pre` approach could be extended to support links with `dangerouslySetInnerHTML`, but that's risky.

 This led me to develop a more idiomatic React JSON pretty printer with some fun recursion.